ally-logo-white-transp

 Health insurance

-You may be able to withdraw money from your traditional IRA without having to pay a penalty if you are unemployed for at least 12 weeks if you need money to pay for health insurance for you, your spouse and your dependents.
+You may be able to withdraw money from your traditional IRA without having to pay a penalty if you are unemployed for at least 12 weeks and if you need money to pay for health insurance for you, your spouse and your dependents.

 Involuntary distribution